 · Health Sciences Campus- Parkinson Pavilion, 1st Floor, Broad and Tioga Sts., Philadelphia

 · Ambler Campus- Hilda Justice Hall, Upper Dublin,

 · Tyler School of Art- President’s Hall, 1st Floor, Elkins Park,

 · School of Podiatric Medicine- 8th St. at Race, Philadelphia

 · Center City Campus -1515 Market St., Philadelphia

 Temple University has eight (8) surface parking areas and two (2) parking garages on the Main Campus.

 Debit card parking permits you to park in an assigned area when space is available.
 A hangtag/decal must be purchased, and it is valid for one academic year (September through August).
-In addition, a minimum of 24 parking entries must be purchased on your debit card at a cost of $84 (48 parking entries when entering after 3:00 PM).
-The rates listed for last year are subject to change.
+In addition, a minimum of 24 parking entries must be purchased on your debit card at a cost of $96 (48 parking entries when entering after 3:00 PM).
+The rates are subject to change in the fall.
 Your hangtag/decal and your current Temple ID card are the mechanisms that control your entrance into the parking area or garage.
 Parkers may conveniently purchase additional parking entries at the Office of Parking Services, located on the lower level of the Student Center.

 Note: Availability of areas is subject to change during summer and holidays, and for a few special events.
 Having a parking hangtag/ decal does not ensure space in a particular area.